 Warning: When you recover a drive, all the existing data on the drive is overwritten with the data that is found in the recovery point.
 Any changes that you made to the data on a drive, after the date of the recovery point you use to recover, are lost.
 For example, if you created a new word-processing file on the drive after you created the recovery point, the new word-processing file is not recovered.

-See "Configuring a remote Recover Computer task" on page 166.
+See "Recovering a remote computer" on page 183.

 To configure a remote Recover Drive task from the Monitor Tasks tab